What photos does a rental listing need first?

 Lead with the strongest honest image.
 Usually that is the living room or a bright bedroom, not the building facade.
 Then order the gallery like a walkthrough: entrance, living, kitchen, rooms, bathrooms, balcony, facilities, exterior.

 If the unit has a weakness, do not bury it at the end.
 Put the context in the caption or listing description.
-Better to handle the objection before the viewing than after the tenant has spent travel time.
+Better to handle the objection before the viewing than after the tenant has already spent travel time.

 Should landlords add video or virtual viewing?